samvera/questioning_authority/README.md

 #### Loading RDF data into database tables

- You can use the Qa::Services::RDFAuthorityParser to import rdf files into yopur database tables.
+ You can use the Qa::Services::RDFAuthorityParser to import rdf files into your database tables.
 See the class file, lib/qa/services/rdf_authority_parser.rb, for examples and more information.
  To run the class in your local project you must include `gem 'linkeddata'` into your Gemfile and `require 'linkeddata'` into an initializer or your application.rb

 ### Medical Subject Headings (MeSH)